 Commonly called false forsythia, they are classified as small shrubs similar to the more familiar yellow forsythia bushes we are accustomed to seeing in spring.
 Stems are arching and blooms are white with a pinkish tinge.
 Blooms emerge from purple buds before leaves appear and are showy and slightly fragrant.

 White forsythia shrubs are also known as Korean Abelialeaf.
 Botannically called Abelioplyllum distichum, white forsythia info says growing Abeliophyllum provides an attractive, summer foliage display.
-But don’t expect autumn color in the foliage.
+Don’t expect autumn color in the foliage, however.

 Preferred Abeliophyllum culture is full sun and well-draining soil, but white forsythia shrubs tolerate light or dappled shade.
 False forsythia bushes like alkaline soil but grow in any well-draining medium soil.
-A native to Central Korea, false forsythia bushes are hardy in the United States in USDA plant hardiness zones 5-8.
+A native to central Korea, false forsythia bushes are hardy in the United States in USDA plant hardiness zones 5 to 8.

 Growing Abeliophyllum can look sparse and even scraggly when first planted.
 Correct this with pruning when bloom time is finished.
 White forsythia info indicates overall pruning of one-third makes the shrub fuller, producing more flowers the following year.
 Trim arching stems of false forsythia bushes above the node.
 Once established, prune a few of the stems back to the base.